Free & open source — Apache 2.0

 sistemo volume create 10G --name data

-sistemo vm deploy debian --attach=data
+sistemo machine deploy debian --attach=data

-Test Ansible/Terraform on real VMs
+Test Ansible/Terraform on real machines

-sistemo vm deploy debian --name web1
+sistemo machine deploy debian --name web1

-sistemo vm deploy debian --name web2
+sistemo machine deploy debian --name web2

-From zero to VM in 30 seconds
+From zero to machine in 30 seconds

 No account.
 No credit card.
 Just paste this into your Linux terminal.